If You Give Your Baby Up for Adoption, Do You Name Him/Her?

 -

-Choosing a family name from either your family or the adoptive parents’ family that you all like, and that’s meaningful.
+Choosing a family name from either your family or the adoptive parents’ family that you all like is meaningful.

 -

-If you and the adoptive parents are both of the same faith, choosing a name that has religious significance to you both, like the name of an important religious person, saint, etc.
+If you and the adoptive parents are both of the same faith, choosing a name that has religious significance to you both, as the name of an important religious person, saint, etc.

 At the end of the day, remember that your child’s name is a minor detail compared to the big picture — that they’re able to grow up safe, provided for and loved.
-To learn more about how to place a child for adoption, or to ask questions about how naming works in adoption, contact us online or call us at 1-800-ADOPTION now.
+To learn more about how to place a child for adoption, or to ask questions about how naming works in adoption, you can contact Michelle, a birth parent specialist and a birth parent herself She is ready to answer any questions you have about adoption.

 Disclaimer